 Truly global co-investment sourcing capabilitiesWe have an extensive global network of longstanding relationships with highly rated GPs from which we source co-investment deal flow.

-Flexible approach to workingOur dedicated team of experienced co-investment professionals can help you determine the right approach for implementing co-investments in your private markets program.
-We take a flexible approach to working with clients, offering various levels of co-investment support, commingled offerings and customized solutions to meet your specific needs.
+Flexible approach to workingOur dedicated team of experienced co-investment professionals can help you determine the right approach for implementing co-investments in your private markets programme.
+We take a flexible approach to working with clients, offering various levels of co-investment support, commingled offerings and customised solutions to meet your specific needs.